-The Most Unique Sports by Country
+Most Unique Sports Around the World

 All over the world, with few exceptions, soccer is king.
 But it's not the only sport being played in countries spanning the globe.
 Not by a long shot.